unoplatform/uno/doc/articles/faq.md

 1. Create a project with Uno.UI template.
 1. Copying as much code as possible from the existing UWP app to the "My Project.Shared"
 1. Add platform specific code using suffixing files in the shared project (ex: ".iOS.cs")
-1. iOS/Android specific heads should be relatively empty, only used os specific implementation (push notification handling/deeplinking/permissions)
+1. iOS/Android specific heads should be relatively empty, only used OS specific implementation (push notification handling/deeplinking/permissions)
 1. Test, debug and publish.

-## How to port an existing UWP library to Uno.UI ?
+## How to port an existing UWP library to Uno.UI?

 This is essentially the same process as porting an app(add steps anyways), but using cross-targeted projects.
 Use [this project](https://github.com/unoplatform/uno.Samples/blob/master/UI/ControlLibrary/XamlControlLibrary/XamlControlLibrary.csproj)